 Making ice cream might seem a little intimidating, but once you have the necessary equipment it's not only easy, but incredibly fun.
 Making ice cream is a great way to exercise your creative muscles—once you've mastered the technique, your imagination is just about the only limit.
 Classics like vanilla, chocolate, and mint chip are awesome, but how about flavors made with smoked cream, rum and lime, or even cheddar cheese?
-To start your own ice cream adventure check our our Ice Cream Essentials page, then dive into our 22 favorite recipes for traditional (and not-so-traditional) ice cream, creamy coconut-based vegan varieties, and dense Midwestern frozen custard.
+To start your own ice cream adventure check our our Ice Cream Essentials page, then dive into our 33 favorite recipes for conventional (and not-so-conventional!) ice cream, gelatos, creamy coconut-based vegan varieties, and dense Midwestern frozen custard.

 Homemade Speculoos Ice Cream

 What's better than eating Biscoff and ice cream?
 Eating homemade Biscoff with homemade Biscoff ice cream!
 We crush up the spiced cookies and dissolve them in the ice cream base, which ensures a silky-smooth result.
 The intriguing caramel flavor makes it perfect for pairing with apple pie.

 Smoked Muscovado Sugar Vanilla Ice Cream